Getting started with SharesightContent also available for tax entities or on our global site.

 You’ll see that your first Sharesight portfolio has been automatically created for you, with the default settings of the country you selected as the tax residency when you signed up.

-Sharesight portfolios reflect tax entities and as such the portfolio currency, [tax setting]/changing-the-tax-setting-of-your-portfolio/), functionality and [reporting]/reports/) are all related to the tax residency country.
+Sharesight portfolios reflect tax entities and as such the portfolio currency, tax setting, functionality and reporting are all related to the tax residency country.

 NOTE: We recommend that a portfolio relates to a tax entity.
 If you own shares under more than one tax entity you can create an additional portfolios for each tax entity.